dj1701/shado.js/README.md

         Supports Hydens -, forward lash / as separators, commas and blank spaces.

 Included with the library is the tests folder containing the js files developed to test drive the design of the shado.js code.
+The tests can be viewed in the git repository.
 The Mocha Test Runner from npmjs.org is used to unit test each method.

 It is intended that future versions will be released when time is available.
 All I ask is constructive feedback is provided from your experience of using this library.
 My email address is: dj1701.io@gmail.com